akbar-dzikri/whats-svelte/README.md

 # Whats-svelte

-This is a WhatsApp web clonenmade using sveltekit
+This is a WhatsApp web clone made using sveltekit